SShivam123/simple-escrew-smart-constractrct/README.md

 ## Project Description

-A minimal implementation of an escrow smart contract using Soroban SDK, allowing two parties (a buyer and a seller) to engage in a trusted transaction.
+A minimal implementation of an escrow smarts contract using Soroban SDK, allowing two parties (a buyer and a seller) to engage in a trusted transaction.
 Funds are held securely in escrow until manually released.

 ## Project Vision